Huntsmanlab/scRNAseq-workflow/pipeline/sourceFiles/README.txt

 Warning: This is a badly written function.
 Next few ones are better suited for pseudo-bulking.

  - sce_list: a list of sces that you want to use in the DGE analysis

+8. make_pseudo_counts_seurat()
+Given a combined seurat object, make pseudo bulk counts for each separate sample found in the combined seurat object.
+This function is commonly used in various edgeR scripts.
+Let's say you have 4 seurat objects and you want to do DE analysis between them using edgeR.
+You would merge them into one seurat object and and use the merged object as an input.
+The output of the function is a data frame that can directly be used in edgeR to make a DGElist object.
+Each row is a gene, and each column is a sample.
+Note that when you merge the objects, you subset all the seurat objects to the common genes between the objects.